Litarvan/lightdm-webkit-theme-litarvan/README.md

 $ ./build.sh
 ```

-Will generate a lightdm-webkit-theme-litarvan-VERSION.tar.gz in the current folder.
+Will generate a lightdm-webkit-theme-litarvan-3.1.0.tar.gz in the current folder.

 # Screenshots